Good on you – you’re looking ahead to 2019 marketing trends.

 The New Year is already here.
 Now’s the perfect time to think about how your advertising should evolve in 2019.

 The world of marketing changed a lot in 2018 – and the pace is only picking up.
-So let’s get a jump start on marketing strategy.
+So let’s get a jump start on digital strategy.
 We’re looking to the 2019 marketing trends that will dominate the industry this year.

 But this is tricky.
 For one, we have no crystal balls – only a keen eye on the digital trends.
 Plus, marketing isn’t one thing – it’s the combination of many mediums.

 We’re breaking this blog down into four sections.
-(Pro Tip: click any of the four trends below to jump to that section.)

 2019 WEB DESIGN TRENDS

 [Photo Credit: Thompson Rivers University – TRU Library]

 Some say that you should keep serifs in print marketing and save sans serifs for the screen.
 But in 2019, we’ll finally see that tradition bucked.

 Last year, Mailchimp revamped their branding, adopting a rounded serif.

 [Photo Credit: MailChimp]